 Sugaring is an ancient art of hair removal.
 Consisting only of sugar, water and citric acid, the sugar paste is spread onto the skin (molding) and removed (flicking) by snapping the wrist, lifting the sugar off the skin and taking the hair with it.
 Sugar is all-natural, kept only slightly warmer than room temperature (no burning), lifts only dead skin (no bruising or tearing), and can remove hair as short as 1/4 of an inch long – making sugaring a superior service to waxing in nearly every way.
 Additionally, the hair is removed in the direction of growth, virtually eliminating breakage and ingrown hairs.
-For the great majority of clients there is little to no after care and, as it is reported to cause less discomfort, clients who have tried both generally prefer sugaring.
+For the great majority of our guests there is little to no after care and, as it is reported to cause less discomfort, those who have tried both generally prefer sugaring.
 Over time, you may notice a significant reduction in the amount of hair in regularly sugared areas.

 HOW FAST WILL MY HAIR GROW BACK?

 The short and sweet of it is, everyone's hair grows differently.
 Typical hair growth is somewhere between 4-6 weeks.
 If your hair growth takes longer than that, talk with your sugarist and we can get you set up with an appointment schedule that best fits your hair growth.

 Some cycles of hair growth will return every 4-6 weeks, some every 1-4 months, and some every 6 years.
 So when your sugaring technician thoroughly removes every single hair they can see, in a week or so more growth could be popping up that wasn't even visible at the time of your service.